Ryo112358/college-portfolio/README.md

 # My Portfolio
-A collection of my favorite works in various languages.
+A collection of my works in various languages.